I’ve been a HubSpot power user for three years, even something of a HubSpot evangelist.

 - Free access to live customer support

 Nutshell currently offers two pricing tiers: Starter for $22/user/month and their full-feature Pro package for $39/user/month, which includes the sales automation suite, Activity and Funnel reporting, and unlimited in-app phone dialing and recording.
+Optional email marketing features come at an additional cost per contact.

 Both tiers include unlimited CRM contacts and free phone support, and offer month-to-month pricing with no contracts; discounted prices are available for customers who pay annually.